that-recsys-lab/librec-auto-demo2021/README.md

 ### demo02

-The study is very similar to ``demo01`` but performs the optimization of item regularization using Bayesian black box optimization instead of search over fixed parameters.
+The study is very similar to ``demo01`` but performs the optimization of both item and user regularization using Bayesian black box optimization instead of search over fixed parameters.
 Re-ranking is not included.
+For demonstration purposes, only 10 iterations of optimization are performed, many more would be required to get a good sampling.
+Note that only floating point values can be optimized in this release.

 ### demo03